-- Coughing up large amounts of dense mucus daily
+- In addition, coughing up large amounts of dense mucus daily

 - Frequent episodes of respiratory infections

-- Thickening of the skin beneath the toes and nails (clubbing)
+- Lastly, thickening of the skin beneath the toes and nails (clubbing)

 Management of bronchiectasis

-Even today, there is no available cure for bronchiectasis, but management is essential to control the condition.
+Even today, there is no available cure, but management is essential to control the condition.
 The objective is to lower the risk for the occurrence of infections and keep bronchial secretions under control.
 In addition, it is also necessary to prevent further obstruction of the airway and lessen lung damage.